Paraphraser/PiBuilder/README-ADVANCED.md

 ### System swap-file

 * Controlling variable: `VM_SWAP`
-* Patch file: `/etc/dphys-swapfile.patch`
+* Edits file: `/etc/dphys-swapfile.sed`

-The patch file supplied with PiBuilder sets the conditions such that the default for swap space is twice the amount of physical RAM, capped at a limit of 2GB.
+The edits file supplied with PiBuilder sets the conditions such that the default for swap space is twice the amount of physical RAM, capped at a limit of 2GB.
 This will be 2GB for any Raspberry Pi with 1GB or more of real RAM.
-You can, however, change this arrangement to suit your needs, either by altering the supplied patch file or providing a host-specific override.
+You can, however, change this arrangement to suit your needs, either by altering the supplied edits file (refer to the [try_edit()](#tryEditFunction) function) or by providing a host-specific override.

 If `VM_SWAP` is set to:

 - `disable`, no swapping occurs.
 This may be appropriate if your Raspberry Pi boots from SD and you want to avoid wear and tear on the card.

 - `automatic`:

 	- If the Pi is running from an SD card, this is the same as `disable`.